 Frequency charts of adverse events occurring at any time during the study will be produced.
-The proportion of subjects having one or more adverse events between randomization and the Day 28 will be calculated and compared using a comparison of proportions test.
-The proportion of subjects reporting on or more adverse events at the Day 56 will tabulated.
+The proportion of subjects in Arms 1 and 3 reporting one or more adverse events between study entry and Week 24 will be pooled and tabulated.
 Similar analyses will be done for SAEs and device-related SAEs.
 Safety analysis will include all subjects who were treated.
-A Statistical Analysis Plan (SAP) will be developed prior to breaking the blind, which may include additional plans for safety analysis.
+A Statistical Analysis Plan (SAP) will be developed prior to completion of the first subject in Arm 1 or 3, which may include additional plans for safety analysis.

 17.4.
-Blinding Analysis
+Compliance